sona-s29/Job_portal/README.md

 # Job Portal

-A full-stack job portal application where users can register, update their profiles (including uploading resumes and skills), and apply for jobs.
+A full-stack job portal application (using MERN) where users can register, update their profiles (including uploading resumes and skills), and apply for jobs.
 Companies can post jobs and manage applicants.

 ---